 Serve as a knowledge hub for the solution of global catastrophic risks.

-The Commission is one of a growing number of bodies around the world dedicated to solving risks and preventing the collapse of society.
+The Council is one of a growing number of bodies around the world dedicated to solving risks and preventing the collapse of society.
 It will ally and work with these to generate a safer future for humanity and the Planet